tombh/peas/contrib/peas-dind/README.md

 `/vare/lib/docker` has to exist as a Docker volume (which basically means that any files in that folder cannot be committed to new images).
 Therefore `progrium/buildstep` is installed via `wrapdocker` when `peas-dind` is first run.

-To build goto the project root and issue: `docker build -t tombh/peas .`
+To build go to the project root and issue: `docker build -t tombh/peas .`

 ##Running
 If you just want to run the image and don't care what's going on under the hood then run;